jintonic/gefica/macro/analytic/README.md

 # Contents

-Files in this directory plot analytic results (electric potential and field versus location) of Poisson's equation in one dimensional
+- `depletion/voltage.C`: search for depletion voltage given impurity

-- Cartesian coordinate (planar.C),
+- `planar.C`: analytic solution of Poisson's Eq. in Cartesian coordinates
-- Cylindrical coordinate (coaxial.C), and
+- `coaxial.C`: analytic solution of Poisson's Eq. in Cylindrical coordinates
-- Spherical coordinate (spherical.C).
+- `spherical.C`: analytic solution of Poisson's Eq. in Spherical coordinates

 The impurity concentration is assumed to be constant throughout the volume.